01 / Treasury OS

 Routine payments do not require executive approval.
 Large ones still do.

-Move 1.4 · Telegram approver
+Move 1.4 · Auto-route by amount

 Move 1.5 · Access revocation